 The DUNE collaboration comprises more than 1,000 collaborators from over 200 institutions in over 30 countries plus CERN.
 The collaboration works closely with the Long-Baseline Neutrino Facility project team to ensure the coordinated development of facilities and detectors for the DUNE physics program.

-DUNE is led by two scientific spokespersons, Stefan Söldner-Rembold, professor of physics at University of Manchester, and Edward Blucher, professor of physics at University of Chicago.
+DUNE is led by two scientific spokespersons, Stefan Söldner-Rembold, professor of physics at University of Manchester, and Gina Rameika, senior scientist at Fermilab.

 Here are the list of participating countries and institutions and the webpage with the contact information for the principal investigators and scientific contacts at each partner institution.